marmunuera/PracticalAstro_TimeTables/README.md

 # PracticalAstro_TimeTables
 This repository can be used to download and read the time conversion tables for Assignment 1 of Practical Astrodynamics

-It should be noted that this code only returns the data from the tables but does not show how to search for this data and how to use it.
+It should be noted that this code only returns the data from the correction tables but does not show how to search for this data and how to use it.

 ## How to use the code: